19-Year-Old Freshman Phenom Trevor Lawrence Is Already the Dream QB Prototype

 19-Year-Old Freshman Phenom Trevor Lawrence Is Already the Dream QB PrototypeDecember 30, 2018

-ARLINGTON, Texas — If you were to construct a quarterback from scratch, he would look something like this.
-He would stand 6’6” and weigh 215 pounds with ample room to grow and mature.
+ARLINGTON, Texas — If you were to construct a quarterback from scratch, he would look something like this: 6'6" and 215 pounds with ample room to grow and mature.
 He would showcase a silky but economical throwing motion powered by a golden right shoulder.

-And sure, to cap it all off, he would have long, glossy brown hair dangling below his helmet.
+And sure, to cap it all off, he might have long, flowing hair dangling below his helmet—perfect for the look of a big star made famous by the likes of Troy Polamalu, Clay Matthews and Marshawn Lynch before him.

 Somehow, Trevor Lawrence has done the remarkable in his first year at Clemson.
 He has lived up to and surpassed even the wildest expectations that were bestowed upon him since he arrived.
 One of the most coveted high school quarterback prospects of the past decade, Lawrence has looked the part.